OliverW331/species_invasion_global_model/README.md

 ## Prerequisites

 Before you begin, ensure you have met the following requirements:
-- R software (version x.x.x or later)
+- R software
-- Required R packages: [list here]
+- Required R packages in the scripts
 - Data files formatted according to the specifications outlined in the preprocessing scripts

 ## Installation